Sri Lanka Armed Forces: Army

 The Sri Lanka Army is the oldest and largest of Sri Lanka's three armed services.
 Established as the Royal Ceylon Army in 1949, it was renamed when Sri Lanka became a republic in 1972.
-The Army of approximately 255,000 regular and reserve personnel including 90,000 National Guardsmen and is responsible for overseeing land-based military and humanitarian operations.
+The Army of approximately 177,000 consisting of 113,000 active members as well 64,00 reservists of the National Guard and is responsible for overseeing land-based military and humanitarian operations.

 At present the army has deployed 12 divisions and forming 4 more in while carrying out combat operations.
 Since 2004 the Sri Lankan Army maintains a battalion and support units of around 1000 personnel in the United Nations peacekeeping operations.